Angular Sortablejs directive

 "Washington"

-<h3 class="h4">Button groups</h3> <div class="btn-group-vertical" [nxtSortablejs]="cities"> <button type="button" class="btn btn-secondary" *ngFor="let city of cities">{{ city }}</button> </div> <br><br> <div class="btn-group" [nxtSortablejs]="cities"> <button type="button" class="btn btn-secondary" *ngFor="let city of cities">{{ city }}</button> </div> <br><br> <h3 class="h4">Cards</h3> <div class="row" [nxtSortablejs]="cities"> <div class="col mb-4" *ngFor="let city of cities"> <div class="card"> <div class="card-header">{{ city }}</div> <div class="card-body">{{ city }} description</div> </div> </div> </div> <h3 class="h4">Navigation</h3> <ul class="nav nav-pills mb-3" [nxtSortablejs]="cities"> <li class="nav-item" *ngFor="let city of cities"> <a class="nav-link active mr-1">{{ city }}</a> </li> </ul> <nav aria-label="breadcrumb" role="navigation"> <ol class="breadcrumb" [nxtSortablejs]="cities"> <li class="breadcrumb-item active" *ngFor="let city of cities">{{ city }}</li> </ol> </nav> <h3 class="h4">The actual model</h3> <app-code-block [code]="cities | json" [languages]="['json']" [copy]="false"></app-code-block>
+]<h3 class="h4">Button groups</h3> <div class="btn-group-vertical" [nxtSortablejs]="cities"> @for (city of cities; track city) { <button type="button" class="btn btn-secondary">{{ city }}</button> } </div> <br><br> <div class="btn-group" [nxtSortablejs]="cities"> @for (city of cities; track city) { <button type="button" class="btn btn-secondary">{{ city }}</button> } </div> <br><br> <h3 class="h4">Cards</h3> <div class="row" [nxtSortablejs]="cities"> @for (city of cities; track city) { <div class="col mb-4"> <div class="card"> <div class="card-header">{{ city }}</div> <div class="card-body">{{ city }} description</div> </div> </div> } </div> <h3 class="h4">Navigation</h3> <ul class="nav nav-pills mb-3" [nxtSortablejs]="cities"> @for (city of cities; track city) { <li class="nav-item"> <a class="nav-link active mr-1">{{ city }}</a> </li> } </ul> <nav aria-label="breadcrumb" role="navigation"> <ol class="breadcrumb" [nxtSortablejs]="cities"> @for (city of cities; track city) { <li class="breadcrumb-item active">{{ city }}</li> } </ol> </nav> <h3 class="h4">The actual model</h3> <app-code-block [code]="cities | json" [languages]="['json']" [copy]="false" />

 Sortable FormArray